 The W&W vision is a rallying cry for cross-boundary collaboration and partnership, broadening our outreach beyond local environs and expanding efforts to include research and conservation across the region.
-In response, Highstead broadened its mission beyond horticulture to include conservation and ecological research in support of the Wildlands and Woodlands vision by beginning to expand the sphere of collaboration to include academic institutions, researchers, conservationists, land trusts, landowners owners, and communities.
+In response, Highstead broadened its mission beyond horticulture to include conservation and ecological research by beginning to expand the sphere of collaboration to include academic institutions, researchers, conservationists, land trusts, landowners owners, and communities.
 This led to launching initiatives including ecological research and historic surveys on Highstead’s property and beyond—from studying deer–forest relationships in southern New England to conducting long-term forest monitoring across the region.

 W&W promoted locally grounded, diverse initiatives as the best way to accelerate the pace of conservation.
 To support this principle, Highstead began working closely with Regional Conservation Partnerships (RCPs), informal networks of people and organizations working together to advance the W&W vision and achieve large-scale conservation.
 We started serving as a convener for local and regional RCPs, helping to build capacity and facilitate connections across the RCP network to amplify their collective impact.
 Learn more about our many collaborative initiatives.

 Highstead today: A champion for conservation

 Today, Highstead is a champion for land conservation and ecological stewardship throughout the Northeast.
 We know that life on earth depends on conserving our forests and farmlands, and Wildlands & Woodlands lights the way.